 At the junction, turn left.
-Pass Forge House and take a footpath off to the right over a stile.
+Pass Forge House and take a footpath off to the right through a kissing gate.
 Walk across the field (Forge Field) towards a second stile.
-Cross the stile, through a hedgerow, then diagonally cross this large field towards a third stile.
-Cross the stile then go through a small timber gate to the left onto a bridleway.
-Follow the bridleway and come to a road (Hurst Lane.)
+Cross the stile, through a hedgerow, then diagonally cross this large field towards a kissing gate.
+Pass through the gate then go through a small timber gate to the left onto a bridleway.
+Follow the bridleway and come to a road (Hurst Lane).

 Turn right onto Hurst Lane and follow the road between two areas of woodland with a wide strip of grass on your left.
 Continue along this road (Hurst Lane), pass a turning on your right (Hunger Hatch Lane) and stop to admire the views.
 Continue along this road (Hurst Lane) (Caution: Heavy Lorries) with the breeze block works and sand pit on your left, until you reach a crossroads.

 Turn right onto Charing Heath Road.
 Follow the road until you come to a left hand bend and a footpath off to the left.

 Take this path near a stream then cross the stream over a metal bridge and through the kissing gate.

 Turn right and follow a green lane, between two hedges then cross another metal bridge.